Voxi0/skiOS/README.md

 # skiOS
-A simple hobby x86 64-Bit OS written from scratch
+skiOS is a simple hobby x86 64-Bit OS written from scratch.